jaantollander/masters-thesis/content/25_puhti.md

 *home*
 : area is intended for storing personal data and configuration files.
-In the file system, it resides at `/home/<user>` available via the `$HOME` variable and has a default quota of 10 GB per user.
+In the file system, it resides at `/users/<user>` available via the `$HOME` variable and has a default quota of 10 GB per user.

 *projappl*
 : area is intended for storing project-specific application files such as compiled libraries.
 It resides at `/projappl/<project>` and has a default quota of 50 GB per project.

 *scratch*
-: area is intended for short-term storage (90 days) of data used in the cluster.
+: area is intended for short-term storage of data used in the cluster.
 It resides at `/scratch/<project>` and has a default quota of 1 TB per project.
 Files that require long-term storage should be moved to a long-term data storage outside Puhti.